RightCrowd/keycloak-realm-operator/readme.md

 ## Aim
 - Create, update and deleted (CUD) Keycloak realms and their configurations via Kubernetes resources.
-- CUD clients in these realms and sync their clientIds and clientSecrets back into Kubernetes secrets
+- CUD clients in these realms
+- Sync Keycloak client credentials (clientIds and clientSecrets) back into Kubernetes secrets

 ## Current status
 - [x] Create and delete realms based on a custom Kubernetes resource (`managedkeycloakrealms.k8s.rightcrowd.com`)